-The law requires that loans be disbursed in multiple disbursements, if you are enrolled in one semester, half of your loan will be disbursed at the beginning of the semester and the second half of your loan will be disbursed at the midpoint of the semester.
-This may cause late fees to accrue if your balance is not paid with the Cashiers Office.
+The law requires that loans be allocated in multiple disbursements.
+If a student is enrolled in just one semester during the academic year, half of the loan will be disbursed at the beginning of the semester and the second half will be disbursed at the midpoint of the semester.
+This may cause late fees to accrue if the student doesn't pay their full financial balance by the 5th day of the semester.